What is Contract Costing?

 Elements of Contract Costing

-- Direct costs: These are costs that can be directly traced to the contract or project, such as materials, labor, and subcontractors.
+- Direct costs: These can be directly traced to the contract or project, such as materials, labor, and subcontractors.

-- Indirect costs: These are costs that cannot be directly traced to the contract or project, such as overhead expenses.
+- Indirect costs: These cannot be directly traced to the contract or project, such as overhead expenses.

 - Billings and collections: It is the process of billing clients for work completed and collecting payments for the contract or project.

-- Change orders: It occurs when any changes or additions to the original contract result in additional costs.
+- Change orders: These occur when any changes or additions to the original contract result in additional costs.

 - Cost estimating: It is the process of predicting the costs of a contract or project based on past experience and current market conditions.

-- Cost control: It is the process of managing costs to ensure they stay within budget.
+- Cost control: It is managing costs to ensure they stay within budget.

-- Cost reporting: It is the process of providing detailed reports on the costs associated with a contract or project.
+- Cost reporting: It provides detailed reports on the costs associated with a contract or project.

 - Final account: It is the process of settling the final accounts of a contract and verifying the profit or loss on the contract.